DataMonk2017/Daily-Work-Use/css-style.md

-# This file is used for saving my notes in css.
+# This file is used to keep my notes in css.
 ##
 Use a white space to match all descendants of an element:
 ```css